Semiclassical Ohsawa-Takegoshi extension theorem and asymptotics of the orthogonal Bergman kernel: Manifolds of bounded geometry and uniform Stein atlases

 Moreover, the coefficients of order $r$, $r \in \nat$, of the Taylor expansion (\ref{eq_par_tr_coord_comp}) can be expressed in terms of $R^{TM}$, and their derivatives up to order $r-2$ with respect to $\nabla^{TM}$, evaluated at $y_0$. \end{lem} We denote by $e_H, e'_H \in TM$ (resp. $e_N, e'_N$) the vector fields $\frac{\partial \psi}{\partial Z_i}$ for $i = 1, \ldots, m$ (resp. $i = m+1, \ldots, n$). \begin{lem} For any endomorphism $T$ of $TM$, which is parallel with respect to $\nabla^{TM}$, which commutes with $A$, the restriction of which to $H$ respects the decomposition (\ref{eq_tx_rest}), we have

 Also, the following identity holds

-Moreover, the coefficients of order $r$, $r \in \nat$, in above Taylor expansions can be expressed in terms of $R^{TM}$, $A$, and their derivatives up to order $r-2$ with respect to $\nabla^{TM}$, $\nabla^{E}$, $\nabla^{L}$, evaluated at $y_0$, and endomorphism $T_{y_0}$. \end{lem} \begin{rem} For $N = M$ and $T = {\rm{Id}}$, the result follows from \cite[Proposition 1.28]{BGV}. \end{rem} \begin{proof} First of all, since $T$ is parallel with respect to $\nabla^{TM}$, we see that
+Moreover, the coefficients of order $r$, $r \in \nat$, in above Taylor expansions can be expressed in terms of $R^{TM}$, $A$, their derivatives up to order $r-2$ with respect to $\nabla^{TM}$, $\nabla^{L}$, evaluated at $y_0$, and endomorphism $T_{y_0}$. \end{lem} \begin{rem} For $H = \{y_0\}$ and $T = {\rm{Id}}$, the result follows from \cite[Proposition 1.28]{BGV}.
+Similar calculations were done by Ma-Zhang in \cite{MaZhBKSR} and Bismut-Lebeau \cite{BisLeb91}. \end{rem} \begin{proof} First of all, since $T$ is parallel with respect to $\nabla^{TM}$, we see that